-Sullivan Named Head Women's Coach for 2013 IAAF World Championships
+Beth Alford-Sullivan has been named Head Women's Coach for the 2013 IAAF World Championships.

 Feb.
 14, 2013

 UNIVERSITY PARK, Pa.– Director and Head Coach of Track and Field/Cross Country Beth Alford-Sullivan has been officially named Head Women’s Coach for the United States at the 2013 IAAF World Championships, announced by USATF on Thursday.
 Sullivan - in her 14th year at the helm of Nittany Lion women’s track and field/cross country, and seventh as the Director of the combined men’s and women’s program – is no stranger to international competition, having served as U.S. Olympic Coach during the 2004 Athens Games.
 The World Championships are set for August 10, in Moscow, Russia.